-According to the U.S. government, the HARP slowdown in an issue of "awareness".
+HARP's sponsoring agency -- the FHFA -- believes the HARP slowdown is an issue of "awareness", which is probably accurate.
 Consumers frequently tell officials that the program appears "too good to be true"; that it "must be a scam".

 Via an outreach program which includes mailers and town halls, the Federal Housing Finance Agency wants today's eligible HARP households to get started on their refinances now.